zkp2p/zkp2p-client-sdk/examples/README.md

 This folder collects small examples that demonstrate typical SDK usage:

 - React (Vite): minimal browser app using `Zkp2pClient` and the extension helper
+- Orchestrator (Browser): end‑to‑end extension flow using the platform‑abstracted orchestrator
 - Node script: fetch quotes from the API via `Zkp2pClient`

 Note: these are reference examples.
 Install peer deps (`viem`) and set your API key to run them.